thiagoraheem/Gestao-de-Compras/PRODUCTION_DEPLOYMENT.md

 - **Production**: Runs `npm start` - uses built files from `dist/` and `public/`

 The current Replit environment runs in development mode, which is why it works here.

+## PDF Generation in Production

+The system now includes robust PDF generation that:
+- Retries browser launch with multiple fallback configurations
+- Handles resource limitations in production environments
+- Provides detailed error logging for debugging
+- Implements proper timeouts and resource cleanup
+- Works with both Chromium and system-installed browsers

+If PDF generation still fails in production, check the logs for specific browser launch errors and ensure Chromium or Chrome is properly installed.